BerkeleyPSE/dashboard/README.md

-# dashboard
+# Dashboard

-An admin dashboard to make static data changes to website (http://berkeleypse.org) without touching code.
+An administor dashboard to make changes to static data on the website (http://berkeleypse.org) without touching code.